ksivamuthu/k8s-ops-box/README.md

 * Make sure, the new tool we are adding in this kubernetes box is evaluated.
 * Update the README.md with details of changes to the interface, this includes new environment variables, exposed ports, useful file locations and container parameters.
 * You may merge the Pull Request in once you have the sign-off of one other developer, or if you do not have permission to do that, you may request the second reviewer to merge it for you.

+## Credits

+Credits goes to these all amazing open source tools that helps this kubernetes development lot easiier.
+This is just the docker box with all useful tools installed.
+In future, custom script may be added to this box to enhance our kubernetes ops.